 If you are planning in going away over the winter period?
 Taking a break from hot tubbing in the winter?
 Whatever your reasons, if you are not going to be around to take care of your hot tub or don’t plan on using it during the winter period, then it’s best to learn how to winterise (winterize) a hot tub properly and safely.

 Our fully trained technicians can take the hassle away from you by doing it all for you or you can do it yourself by simply following these simple and easy steps.

-Please note: Its essential that all water is removed from the hot tub when closing down the hot tub yourself as any residue water left in the pipes can freeze and cause cracking which can be very costly to fix.
+Its essential that you winterise your hot tub correctly and ensure all water has been removed from the hot tub when closing down the hot tub yourself as any residue water left in the pipes can freeze and cause cracking which can be very costly to fix.

 Submersible water pump – Amazon £29.99

 Wet Vacuum – Amazon £54.97

 Filter Cleaner – Penguin Spas £10.95

 Spa Surface Cleaner – Penguin Spas £11.82